amitshekhariitbhu/Fast-Android-Networking/README.md

 # Android Networking

-Android Networking is a powerful system for doing any type of networking in Android applications which is made on top of [OkHttp Networking Layer](http://square.github.io/okhttp/).
+Android Networking is a powerful library for doing any type of networking in Android applications which is made on top of [OkHttp Networking Layer](http://square.github.io/okhttp/).

 Android Networking takes care of each and everythings.
-So you don't have to do anything, just have to make request and listen for the response.
+So you don't have to do anything, just make request and listen for the response.

 Android Networking supports: